TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 NIEM models have details that aren't easily captured in RDF.
 Concepts like cardinality and field typing are crucial to information exchanges yet are not easily represented in RDF.

-A key benefit of the Metamodel is the the NIEM Model Instance can be readily converted to RDF.
+A key benefit of the Metamodel is that the NIEM Model Instance can be readily converted to RDF.

 ## Why Not Just Use UML?

-Prior efforts defining NIEM in UML were complex and costly.
+Prior efforts at defining NIEM in UML were complex and costly.
 While free and open source tools for using UML exist, those that explicitly supported NIEM were expensive and proprietary.

 Additionally, UML tools use XMI as a format for exchanging diagrams, but implementation of XMI across tools and versions isn't as stable and reliable as needed.

-A key benefit of the Metamodel is the the NIEM Model Instance can be readily converted to UML/XMI.
+A key benefit of the Metamodel is that the NIEM Model Instance can be readily converted to UML/XMI.

 ___

 - <a name="json_fn">1</a>.
 [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON)
 - <a name="rdf_fn">2</a>.
 [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework)
+- <a name="uml_fn">3</a>.
+[Unified Modeling Language (UML)](https://en.wikipedia.org/wiki/Unified_Modeling_Language)
-- <a name="json-ld_fn">3</a>.
+- <a name="json-ld_fn">4</a>.
 [JavaScript Object Notation for Linked Data (JSON-LD)](https://en.wikipedia.org/wiki/JSON-LD)
-- <a name="sql_fn">4</a>.
+- <a name="sql_fn">5</a>.
 [Structured Query Language (SQL)](https://en.wikipedia.org/wiki/SQL)
-- <a name="uml_fn">5</a>.
-[Unified Modeling Language (UML)](https://en.wikipedia.org/wiki/Unified_Modeling_Language)
 - <a name="xmi_fn">6</a>.
 [XML Metadata Interchange (XMI)](https://en.wikipedia.org/wiki/XML_Metadata_Interchange)
 - <a name="owl_fn">7</a>.
 [Web Ontology Language (OWL)](https://en.wikipedia.org/wiki/Web_Ontology_Language)
 - <a name="openapi_fn">8</a>.
 [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification)